 The hotel, with 293 rooms, also has the potential to generate millions of dollars in tax revenue for the city, according to Matthew Taecker, a former city planner whose firm, Taecker Planning and Design, has been hired to oversee the entitlement process.
 The hotel rooms will likely rent for about $200 a night, and will be taxed at 12%.

 “It’s the highest tax rate we get on almost anything,” said Caplan.
-“A hotel room a good tax generator.”
+“A hotel room is a good tax generator.”

 Architect hopes project will enhance pedestrian-friendliness of area